 Once you are done flushing your hot water heater, disconnect the hose, and close the tank drain valve.
 Also, make sure you shut off the hot water faucet you turned on earlier.

 Open the cold water supply valve to fill thetank back up.
 To make sure there are no air bubbles in your lines, we recommend running all the hot water faucets in your home until normal water pressure returns.

 Once the tank is completely filled, relight your water heater by following the manufacturer’s instructions.
 Congratulations, your water heater is set for another year!

-Our Michigan water heater plumbers work hard to earn your business.
+Our Michigan, Indiana, Ohio & Florida water heater plumbers work hard to earn your business.
 Whether you need your hot water heater flushed or an emergency water heater repair, you can trust our years of experience.
-To request a quote for water heater maintenance, call Whitney Electric & Plumbing at (877) 393-2141.
+To request a quote for water heater maintenance, call Whitney Services at (877) 393-2141.